Argo (2012 film)

 Argo is a 2012 American historical political espionage drama thriller film directed by, produced by, and starring Ben Affleck.
 The screenplay, written by Chris Terrio, was adapted from the 1999 memoir The Master of Disguise by U.S. C.I.A. operative Tony Mendez and the 2007 Wired article "The Great Escape: How the CIA Used a Fake Sci-Fi Flick to Rescue Americans from Tehran" written by Joshuah Bearman.
 The film deals with the "Canadian Caper", in which Mendez led the rescue of six U.S. diplomats from Tehran, Iran, under the guise of filming a science-fiction film during the 1979–81 Iran hostage crisis.
-The film, which also has, Bryan Cranston, Alan Arkin, and John Goodman in supporting roles, was released in the United States on October 12, 2012.
-It was produced by Affleck, Grant Heslov, David Klawans, and George Clooney.
+The film, which also has Bryan Cranston, Alan Arkin, and John Goodman in supporting roles, was released by Warner Bros.
+Pictures in the United States on October 12, 2012.
+It was produced by Affleck, Grant Heslov and George Clooney.

 Argo became a box office success, grossing $232 million worldwide, and receiving widespread critical acclaim for the acting, Affleck's direction, Terrio's screenplay, the editing, and Desplat's score.
 Commentators and participants in the actual operation criticized flaws in historical accuracy.
-The film received seven nominations at the 85th Academy Awards and won three, for Best Picture, Best Adapted Screenplay, and Best Film Editing.
+The film received seven nominations at the 85^{th} Academy Awards and won three, for Best Picture, Best Adapted Screenplay, and Best Film Editing.

-The film also earned five Golden Globe Award nominations: it won Best Motion Picture – Drama and Best Director, and Alan Arkin was nominated for Best Supporting Actor – Motion Picture.
-It won Outstanding Performance by a Cast in a Motion Picture at the 19th Screen Actors Guild Awards, and Arkin was nominated for Outstanding Performance by a Male Actor in a Supporting Role.
-It also won Best Film, Best Editing and Best Director at the 66th British Academy Film Awards, Los Angeles Film Critics Association Awards for Best Screenplay, and 37th Hochi Film Award for Best International Picture.
+The film also earned five Golden Globe Award nominations; it won Best Motion Picture – Drama and Best Director, and Alan Arkin was nominated for Best Supporting Actor – Motion Picture.
+It won Outstanding Performance by a Cast in a Motion Picture at the 19^{th} Screen Actors Guild Awards and Arkin was nominated for Outstanding Performance by a Male Actor in a Supporting Role.
+It also won: Best Film, Best Editing and Best Director at the 66^{th} British Academy Film Awards, Los Angeles Film Critics Association Awards for Best Screenplay and 37^{th} Hochi Film Award for Best International Picture.